NLnetLabs/CSWDNS/docs/part1d.md

 they could provide secondary DNS service for our zone.

-1. Coordinate, with the help of Willem and Ralph, which other team will slave your zone.
+1. Coordinate, with the help of Willem and Ralph, which other team will create a secondary for your zone.

     We will do this for the first zone you created: *\<name\>*.bangkok.lol.
     If you finish early, you might consider to setup a secondary for your second domain (*\<new name\>*.*\<registry\>*.bangkok.lol) too.

-    Willem and Ralph will add an NS entry for the secondary server to the bangkok.lol zone file.
+    Willem and Ralph will add an NS entry for the secondary server to the bangkok.lol. zone file.
 The registered delegations can be viewed here:

       * <http://bangkok.lol/bangkok.lol.delegations.shtml>

-2. Create a new entry in `nsd.conf` for the TSIG key which will be used to authenticate the slave requesting a transfer.
-Vice verse the slave authenticates the zone coming from the master, so no attacking middle box can interfere and infect the slave with a malicious version of the zone.
+2. Create a new entry in `nsd.conf` for the TSIG key which will be used to authenticate the secondary requesting a transfer.
+Vice verse the secondary authenticates the zone coming from the primary, so no attacking middle box can interfere and infect the secondary with a malicious version of the zone.

     1. Make up a name.